Are Energy Efficient Air Conditioners Worth It?

 4. Is Your Unit Still Working?

-While this won’t impact the effectiveness of your energy-efficient unit it will certainly help offset the costs.
+While this won’t impact the effectiveness of your energy-efficient unit, it will certainly help offset the costs and provide energy savings.
 Many local electric companies offer rebates for any form of energy-efficient upgrades including HVAC systems.
 Last but not least, consider warranties to make sure you find a unit with a good manufacturer warranty.

-Speak to your Tulsa AC experts at Innovative Air Pros today for more information on the benefits of a high-efficiency air conditioner today.
+Contact your Tulsa AC experts at Innovative Air Pros today for more information on the benefits of a energy star high-efficiency air conditioner today.